-- Solar reflections originating from the proposed development towards aircraft on the final one-mile splayed approach towards runway 08/26 would be outside of a pilot's primary horizontal field of view (50 degrees either side of the approach bearing), and would therefore not be considered significant considering the associated guidance (Appendix D) and industry best practice; - Solar reflections originating from the proposed development towards the final sections of circuits / joins for runway thresholds 08/26 will have glare intensities no greater than 'low potential for temporary after-image'.
+- Solar reflections originating from the Development towards aircraft on the final onemile splayed approach towards runway 08/26 would be outside of a pilot's primary horizontal field of view (50 degrees either side of the approach bearing), and would therefore not be considered significant considering the associated guidance (Appendix D) and industry best practice; and, - Solar reflections originating from the Development towards the final sections of circuits / joins for runway thresholds 08/26 will have glare intensities no greater than 'low potential for temporary after-image'.
 Considering the associated guidance (Appendix D) and industry best practice, the glare intensity is considered acceptable.